Wayne742/Project2018/README.md

 The data set is widely used across the computer sciences including use in data minng and analytics.

+### Python and the Python Libraries.
+The programme I used to analyse the Iris Folwer data set is known as Python.
+Python is a programming language used for a variety of applcationts throughtout the IT industry and is described by the Python Foundation as "an interpreted, object oriented, high-level programming language".
+[4]

+"Python is useful for accomplishing real-world task" [5] and can be found in several domains including Systems Programming, GUI's, Internet Scripting, Numeric and Scientific Programming, and Database Programming.
+[5] The language is used by a multitude of IT industry leaders including, Google, Industrial Light and Magic, Jet Propulsion Labs, and the ESRI.
+[5]

 ## Part 2.
 My work on the data set.
 What I did with the data, e.g sum, mean, median, etc.
 My analysis of the data set is quite rudimentary.
 I have chosen to apply the following mathmatical operation;